We aim for...

 together

-In order to realize a society in which current and future people will no longer suffer from the difficulties of living and can live a life for themselves, I would like to carry out activities aimed at society as a whole, based on the actual situation.
-I am thinking.
+In order to realize a society in which current and future neurominority will no longer suffer from the difficulties, we would like to co-create a Neurodiversity-friendly society

 Join DiODEN